Query expansion techniques for information retrieval: A survey: Query Expansion

 This equation is the probabilistic representation of Eq. \ref{eqn:26} and many articles \cite{xu2009query,kotov2012tapping,carpineto2012survey,gan2015improving,kuzi2016query,zhang2016learning} have used it for probabilistic query reweighting.

-Though the query reweighting approach is generally used in query expansion techniques, it is not mandatory.
+Though the query reweighting approach is generally used in QE techniques, it is not mandatory.
 For example, one can increase the number of similar terms that characterize the original query without using the query reweighting techniques \cite{carpineto2012survey}.
-Another way can be to first increase the number of similar query terms and then apply a customized weighting function for ranking the expanded query terms, in stead of using the fundamental weighting function used for reweighting the expanded query.
-This technique was used in reference \cite{robertson2000microsoft} to enhance the Okapi BM25 ranking function \cite{robertson1999okapi}.
+Another way can be first to increase the number of similar query terms, and then apply a customized weighting function for ranking the expanded query terms; instead of using the fundamental weighting function used for reweighting the expanded query.
+This technique was used by Robertson and Walker \cite{robertson2000microsoft} to enhance the Okapi BM25 ranking function \cite{robertson1999okapi}.
 Some other approaches for query reformulation are utilization of structured query \cite{collins2005query,pound2010expressive,kato2012structured,jamil2015structured}, Boolean query \cite{pane2000improving,liu2004effective,graupmann2005automatic,kim2011automatic}, XML query \cite{kamps2006articulating,chu2006semantic,junedi2012xml} and phrase matching \cite{arguello2008document}.